stevehan310/stevehan310.github.io/_posts/2024-03-26-Generalized_Linear_Models.md

 ## 4. Custom GLM

-### Let's create a glm model with conditions below
+<b>Let's create a glm model with conditions below</b>
-#### 1. The relationship between x and y is an exponential relationship
+a.
+The relationship between x and y is an exponential relationship
-#### 2. The variance of y is constant when x increases.
+b.
+The variance of y is constant when x increases.
-#### 3. y can be either discret or continuous variable and also can be negative
+c. y can be either discret or continuous variable and also can be negative

 ```python